jenseo/dotfiles/README.md

 # My dotfiles config
 This dotfile repo is intended to make it easier (*for me*) to set up a new Mac for frontend development and get started as quickly as possible.

-When my workflow changes, it's easy to tweak the config and adjust the setup scripts to
+When my workflow changes, it's easy to tweak the config and adjust the setup scripts to reflect this.

+This installation is the backbone of my setup and makes it easy to be up and running in no time.
+I don't install all the tools I *might* need in the future, instead I try to keep it slimmed down to the tools I know I want to have from day one.

 ## What it currently does (TL/DR):
 * Installs the applications I use mostly in my day to day work (listed below)